SurfFill: Completion of LiDAR Point Clouds via Gaussian Surfel Splatting

-\subsection{Uncertainty Maps}
+\subsubsection{Uncertainty Maps}

 For optimization, we also want to identify ambiguous or uncertain regions in the camera images.
 To this end, we establish a similar heuristic in pixel space using the differences in image-space normals.
-While there, we can not use point densities, we note that density computations are commonly also used for normal estimation in point clouds through curvature.
+While point densities cannot be used directly in image space, we note that density computations are commonly also used for normal estimation in point clouds through curvature.
 Therefore, abrupt changes in normals in image space also can represent transition areas.

 In other words, regions without differences in normals represent flat areas well scanned by the LiDAR, while large deviations represent ambiguity and thus uncertainty.
 To estimate this uncertainty, we use the method of Bae et al.~\cite{bae2021estimating} as also used by Xiang et al.~\cite{xiang2024gaussianroom} to estimate surface normals.
-We use the expected angular error of the normals, which represents an \textit{uncertainty} map $\mathbf{U}$, which is then incorporated during training to focus optimization on regions of uncertainty.
+We use the expected angular error of the normals, which represents an \textit{uncertainty} map $\mathbf{U}$, incorporated during training to focus optimization on regions of uncertainty.